-Fujifilm X-A10 versus Fujifilm X-E2S
+Fujifilm X-A10 vs X-E2S

-The Fujifilm X-A10 and the Fujifilm X-E2S are two digital cameras that were officially introduced, respectively, in December 2016 and January 2016.
+The Fujifilm X-A10 and the Fujifilm X-E2S are two digital cameras that were revealed to the public, respectively, in December 2016 and January 2016.
 Both the X-A10 and the X-E2S are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 16 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 16 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2S is notably larger (23 percent) than the Fujifilm X-A10.
 Moreover, the X-E2S is markedly heavier (6 percent) than the X-A10.
 In this context, it is worth noting that neither the X-A10 nor the X-E2S are weather-sealed.

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.